 The lignan complex found in flaxseeds may, therefore, be beneficial in preventing atherosclerosis, and reducing risk factors for coronary artery disease and stroke.

 I am such a firm believer in the power of flax, I made it a part of the UNI KEY Health product offering.
-You can find Omega Nutrition Organic Flax Oil, Hi-Lignan Flax Oil and Cold Milled Flax Seeds at UNI KEY Health.
+You can find Omega Nutrition Organic Flax Oil and Hi-Lignan Flax Oil at UNI KEY Health.
 It is an essential component of my Fat Flush programs, so I wanted to be sure to make it readily available for my readers.

 Hop on the Flax Track with These Tips